keeks-mtl/memory-match/README.md

 - If you start playing and then click on a difficulty button it reshuffles the cards and changes the difficulty setting but doesn't reset the counters to zero.
 #### Fix
-- Changed the function called at the end of the difficulty function to resetGame() instead of shuffleCards().
+- After calling shuffleCards() changed all the counters to 0.

 ## Deployment